padcom/grails-json-rest-api/README.md

 ### Support for the JSON REST dialect used by EmberJS

 Want to serve objects up to EmberJS?
 It's default RESTAdapter is a little finicky.
-You will need to provide it with [something that looks like this](http://kentbutlercs.blogspot.hu/2013/02/emberjs-notes-and-gotchas.html)
+You will need to provide it with [something that looks like this](http://kentbutlercs.blogspot.hu/2013/02/emberjs-notes-and-gotchas.html).

-To accomplish this with the json-rest-api plugin, you need to set the following flags in your grails-app/conf/Config.groovy:
+To accomplish this with this fork of the json-rest-api plugin, you need to set the following flags in your grails-app/conf/Config.groovy:

         // Set to 'true' to package JSON objects inside a node named for the object
         //   Value of 'false' will use 'data' as the node name instead